Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Mass D eposition and F requency S hift

-Some other type of phenomenon taking place is the adsorption-desorption of the analyte molecules on the nanocantilever surface~\cite{Cleland,Ekinci}.
-Such thermally driven effect produces random frequency fluctuations in the oscillator~\cite{Cleland,Ekinci,Dykman}.
-The process of adsorption-desorption can be modeled by a molecular flux-dependent adsorption rate and a thermally activated rate of desorption~\cite{Cleland,Ekinci}.
-Another mechanism that produces frequency fluctuations is the one occurring with nanocantilevers having microfluidic channels.
-In this case, the fluctuations are produced by the diffusion of an adsorbed particle along the microfluidic channel inside the vibrating nanocantilever~\cite{Atalaya}.
-All of these fluctuations or random stochastic processes mentioned above can be incorporated as delta-correlated or exponentially correlated noise processes (Ornstein-Uhlenbeck processes) in the modeling equations.
+Other phenomenon taking place in this system is the adsorption-desorption of the analyte molecules on the nanocantilever surface\cite{Cleland,Ekinci}.
+Such thermally driven effect produces random frequency fluctuations in the oscillator\cite{Cleland,Ekinci,Dykman}.
+The process of adsorption-desorption can be modeled by a molecular flux-dependent adsorption rate and a thermally activated rate of desorption\cite{Cleland,Ekinci}.
+Another interesting mechanism that produces frequency fluctuations is the one occurring with nanocantilevers having nanofluidic channels.
+In that case, the fluctuations are produced by the diffusion of adsorbed particles along the nanofluidic channel inside the vibrating nanocantilever.
+As the particle diffuses, the resonance frequency changes according to the relative amplitude of the vibrating mode at the location of the particle\cite{Atalaya}.
+All of these fluctuations or random stochastic processes mentioned above can be incorporated as delta-correlated or exponentially correlated noise processes in the modeling equations.